 Personnel - Kevin Meagher joined the simulation production team replacing David Delventhal who left in the summer 2017.
+David Schultz has taken a new position with the computing department but will continue to provide support for IceProd2.

 IceCube Software Coordination

 The software systems spanning the IceCube Neutrino Observatory, from embedded data acquisition code to high-level scientific data processing, benefit from concerted efforts to manage their complexity.
 In addition to providing comprehensive guidance for the development and maintenance of the software, the IceCube Software Coordinator, Alex Olivas, works in conjunction with the IceCube Coordination Committee, the IceCube Maintenance and Operations Leads, the Analysis Coordinator, and the Working Group Leads to respond to current operational and analysis needs and to plan for anticipated evolution of the IceCube software systems.
 In the last year, software working group leads have been appointed to the following groups: core software, simulation, reconstruction, science support, and infra-structure.
 Continuing efforts are underway to ensure the software group is optimizing in-kind contributions to the development and maintenance of IceCube's physics software stack.